nuagenetworks/nuage-ospdirector/Documentation/6.0_HWVTEP/README.rst

 Phase 0: Install the VSP Core Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install VSD and VSC, see the *VSP Install Guide* and the  *VSP User Guide* for the deployment requirements and procedures.
+To install VSD, see the *VSP Install Guide* and the *VSP User Guide* for the deployment requirements and procedures.

 To install WBX, see the WBX documentation.